ckkok/components/README.md

 # React Component Library Example

 This repository shows a MVP for publishing React components to Bitbucket for other projects to import as dependencies.
+A sample consumer app can be found [here](https://bitbucket.ship.gov.sg/users/kok_chee_kean/repos/cra-import-component-example/browse).

 # Why Use a Component Library?